 Doug Ellis the Photographer in Montreal

-Doug Ellis Vanity Fair Style Interview
+Doug Ellis Answers the Vanity Fair Interview

-Until then, I will continue to hone my adequate but growing chops and drool over the glorious imagery and creative processes and teams of Norman Jean Roy, Mario Testino, Art Streiber, Mark Seliger and the other visual giants who have graced that fine publication over the years.
+Until then, I will continue to hone my adequate but growing chops and drool over the glorious imagery and creative processes and teams of the other visual giants who have graced that fine publication over the years.
 I also always flip to the interview on the back page which follows this Proust Questionnaire format, designed to reveal one’s essence in 35 questions.
 I am dashing my answers down below in the hopes that one day when the phone rings for my interview I will be pre-vetted and ready.
 A guy can dream, right?

-Doug Ellis Answers the Proust Questionnaire
+Santa Barbara Photographer Doug Ellis Answers the Proust Questionnaire

 What is your idea of perfect happiness?